designfuturelab702/SCUT-AutoALP-Database-Release/README.md

 https://drive.google.com/open?id=1CiObapGiDtBZyEQR-HMP-d0Ts0AN1UQI

+6 Contact
+--
+Note: The SCUT-AutoALP-Database-Release can be only used for non-commercial research purpose.

+For any questions about this database please contact the authors by sending email to designfuturelab702@scut.edu.cn.

 Desclaimer
 --
 The dataset is for academic research use only.
 We are not responsible for the objectivity and accuracy of the proposed dataset.